Wednesday, March 28, 2018

-In 2016, the broadest measure of labor underutilization, designated U-6 (which includes the unemployed, workers employed part-time for economic reasons, and those marginally attached to the labor force), was 9.4 percent in North Carolina, not significantly different from the 9.6-percent rate for the nation, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Janet S. Rankin noted that four of the six alternative measures of labor underutilization in North Carolina had statistically significant decreases from a year ago.
+In 2017, the broadest measure of labor underutilization, designated U-6 (which includes the unemployed, workers employed part-time for economic reasons, and those marginally attached to the labor force), was 8.2 percent in North Carolina, not significantly different from the 8.5-percent rate for the nation, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Janet S. Rankin noted that three of the six alternative measures of labor underutilization in North Carolina had statistically significant decreases from a year ago.
 Nationally, all six measures declined significantly over the year.
 (See table 1.)

 The official concept of unemployment, U-3 in the U-1 to U-6 range of measures, includes all jobless persons who are available to take a job and have actively sought work in the past 4 weeks.
-In North Carolina, 5.0 percent of the labor force was unemployed as measured by U-3 in 2016, not measurably different than the 4.9-percent rate for the nation.
+In North Carolina, 4.5 percent of the labor force was unemployed as measured by U-3 in 2017, not significantly different than the 4.4-percent rate for the nation.
 (See chart 1.)
-(The official measure of unemployment in states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate discussed here.)chart 2.)
-Nationwide, there were 5.9 million individuals working part time for economic reasons in 2016.
+(The official measure of unemployment in the states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate discussed here.)

 Many states with extreme measures, either low or high, maintained their general place in the rankings of alternative measures over the year.
-Nebraska, New Hampshire, North Dakota, South Dakota, Utah, and Vermont had rates among the 10 lowest for each measure in 2015 and 2016.
-Similarly, Nevada, New Mexico, and West Virginia had rates among the 10 highest for each measure in both years.
+Hawaii, Nebraska, New Hampshire, North Dakota, and Vermont had rates among the 10 lowest for each measure in 2016 and 2017.
+Similarly, Alaska, Louisiana, New Mexico, and West Virginia had rates among the 10 highest for each measure in both years.

 The official concept of unemployment (as measured in the CPS) is equivalent to the U-3 in the U-1 to U-6 range of measures.
 The other measures are provided to data users and analysts who want more narrowly (U-1 and U-2) or broadly (U-4 through U-6) defined measures.